Captain Neuer fit for Augsburg clash

-The Germany goalkeeper has been out of action with a thumb injury but is available to face Augsburg in the Bundesliga on Saturday (NZDT).
+The Germany goalkeeper has been out of action with a thumb injury but is available to face Augsburg in the Bundesliga on Saturday (AEDT).

 Bayern lost 3-1 at Bayer Leverkusen in Neuer's absence and needed extra time to beat Hertha Berlin in the DFB-Pokal, although they won 3-1 against Schalke in their last match.